touseef0707/playfair-cipher-2.0/README.md

 **IMPORTANT NOTE: This implementation is designed specifically for passwords.
 Messages should NOT contain spaces.**

-This project implements the Playfair cipher with several enhancements, including a 7×7 matrix (instead of the traditional 5×5), different matrix construction methods, support for numbers and special characters, and case preservation.
+This project implements the Playfair cipher with several enhancements, including a 7×7 matrix (instead of the traditional 5×5), support for numbers and special characters, and case preservation.

 ## Character Restrictions